mendix/cf-mendix-buildpack/README.md

 cf set-env <YOUR_APP> MXRUNTIME_DatabasePassword password
 ```

-Now we need to push the application once more.
+Now, push the application once more.

 ```shell
 cf push <YOUR_APP> -b <LINK-TO-BUILDPACK> -p <YOUR_MDA>.mda